10layer/theopen/_posts/2015-01-09-where-good-ideas-come-from.md

 video: //www.youtube.com/embed/NugRZGDbPFU
 ---

-The work of Steven Johnson was a major source of inspiration when we started OPEN.
+The work of Steven Johnson was a major source of inspiration when we started OPEN in 2012.
 In 2010 he wrote the book *Where good ideas come from: the natural history of innovation*.

 For the book, Johnson researched the origin and development of great ideas: What kind of environment breeds them?
 What sparks the flash of brilliance?
 How do we generate the breakthrough technologies that push forward our lives, our society, our culture?